 According to a persistent rumour, George Washington had teeth made out of wood.
 An examination has shown that his false teeth were made out of a different material altogether.
 Which one?

 The Red Baron is a flying ace, credited with more air combat victories than any other pilots.
 How many?

-It is the most known airplane from World War I, and was also flown by the Red Baron.
-Was is the model called?
+It is the most known airplane from World War I and was flown by the Red Baron.
+What is the model called?